Colleges by Location

 Campus Life

 Knowing what to expect out of campus life at a college or university can set you up for success.
-Check out some details about social life at The George Washington University.
+Find out some details about campus life at The George Washington University.

 Student Organizations

-For students with a talent for acting, there is a drama club.
+There is a drama club you can join if acting is something that interests you.
 Interested in media and communication?
 The George Washington University publishes its own newspaper and has its own radio station.

 Student Services

-The George Washington University has a number of services crucial for a comfortable and secure life on campus.
+The George Washington University offers a number of services vital for a pleasant and safe life on campus.

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-The dormitory entrances at the school are electronically controlled.
-There is a security patrol available 24/7.
-The transport/escort service operates during late hours.
+There are 24-hour emergency phone and alarm devices.
+The dormitory entrances are electronically operated.
+There is a security patrol that operates around the clock.
+The after-hours transportation/escort service is available.

 There is a health clinic with personal/psychological counseling.
 In addition, other services like Legal Services are available to the students of The George Washington University.

-All in all, campus life at The George Washington University is rich and vibrant and provides everything most students need.
+All in all, campus life at The George Washington University is rich and vibrant and provides all you need for a comfortable stay.

 Career Services